Attracting and Retaining Your Talent

 - Medical Insurance: Access to private healthcare for the individual often is one of the most common benefits offered by employers and one of the most valued by employees.

 - Flexible working: This can include flexi-time, working from home, job share or part-time working to help employees to maintain a work/life balance.
+More important than ever in these extraordinary times.

 - Annual leave: The statutory minimum for annual leave in the UK is 28 days including Bank Holidays, but many employers offer in excess of this.
 Some companies also offer the opportunity for employees to accrue extra holidays through long service.